harshsbhat/unkey-astro/README.md

 ## Usage

 Try making requests to the ratelimited route.
-It should only allow 3 requests per 10 minutes:
+It should only allow 3 requests per 30 seconds:

 ```bash
 curl https://unkey-astro.vercel.app/api/ratelimited